 Scientists Find Earth and Moon Not Identical Oxygen Twins

-Scientists at The University of New Mexico have found that the Earth and Moon have distinct oxygen compositions and are not identical in oxygen as previously thought according to a new study published on March 9, 2020, in Nature Geoscience.
+Scientists at The University of New Mexico (UNM) have found that the Earth and Moon have distinct oxygen compositions and are not identical in oxygen as previously thought according to a new study published on March 9, 2020, in the journal Nature Geoscience.

-The paper, titled “Distinct oxygen isotope compositions of the Earth and Moon,” may challenge the current understanding of the formation of the Moon.
+Entitled “Distinct oxygen isotope compositions of the Earth and Moon,” the research paper may challenge the current understanding of the formation of the Moon.

 Previous research led to scientists to develop the Giant Impact Hypothesis suggesting the Moon was formed from debris following a giant collision between early-Earth and a proto-planet named Theia.
 The Earth and Moon are geochemically similar.
 Samples returned from the Moon from the Apollo missions showed a near-identical composition in oxygen isotopes.

 Although the Giant Impact Hypothesis can nicely explain many of the geochemical similarities between Earth and Moon, the extreme similarity in oxygen isotopes has been difficult to rationalize with this scenario: either the two bodies were compositionally identical in oxygen isotopes to start with, which is unlikely, or their oxygen isotopes were fully mixed in the aftermath of the impact, which has been difficult to model in simulations.

 “Our findings suggest that the deep lunar mantle may have experienced the least mixing and is most representative of the impactor Theia,” said Erick Cano.
 “The data imply the distinct oxygen isotope compositions of Theia and Earth were not completely homogenized by the Moon-forming impact and provides quantitative evidence that Theia could have formed farther from the Sun than did Earth.”